ScaleUnlimited/flink-crawler/README.md

 We should resurrect the web graph support (was used by Bixo at one point), as well as a pluggable synthetic graph generator, and use both for integration testing that isn't going to need external web access.

+There's a new [flink-spector](https://github.com/ottogroup/flink-spector) test library for Flink that looks interesting.

 # Flink

 ## Documentation